Ginseng: The Legendary Health Benefits of the Herb of Immortality and Strength

 Nature’s Answer offers a full-spectrum Korean panax ginseng root capsules for easy daily use.
 Extracted using a special holistic balancing process to replicate the herb’s natural medicinal compound profile, this is a potent, highly convenient way to get ginseng into your system.

-Eclectic Institute’s American ginseng is harvested from healthy, mature, wild growing plants in pristine wilderness regions in the United States.
-Blended with organic alcohol for maximum absorbability and medicinal effects, this is a powerful healing tincture.
+Oregon’s Wild Harvest American ginseng root is sustainably harvested from healthy, mature plants in pristine wilderness growing regions in the United States.
+Conveniently encapsulated for maximum absorbability and medicinal effects, this is a powerful healing product.

 Ginseng Honey Blend